Thai activists urge release of man detained over Facebook post

 A military court refused Thanakorn bail, said his lawyer, Anon Nampa.

-"They said his crimes are punishable by many years in prison and they are afraid he will offend again if released," he added.
-(Editing by Clarence Fernandez)
+"They said his crimes are punishable by many years in prison and they are afraid he will offend again if released," he said.

+(This version of the story corrects by adding 'h' in Rajabhakti Park name)

+(Additional reporting by Patpicha Tanakasempipat in BANGKOK and David Brunnstrom in WASHINGTON; Editing by Alan Crosby and Paul Tait)